 Peregrine Falcons are the fastest birds in the world, known for their incredible hunting skills and speed.
 With long, tapered wings for maneuvering at high speeds and strong feet and talons for striking and grasping prey, these swift predators are a fascinating sight.

 As adept hunters, these birds swoop down from great heights at high velocities to catch their prey, typically songbirds, waders, pigeons, and ducks.
-Their astounding agility and speed are evident as they can hit speeds over 320 km/h (200 mph) when diving.
+During their hunting dive, they plummet towards the earth at incredible speeds, sometimes exceeding 320 km/h (200 mph).
+Their astounding agility and speed are evident as they catch prey on the wing during these high-speed pursuits.

 Despite their impressive hunting prowess, Peregrine Falcons are not picky about their habitats.
-They are found in upland crags, coastal cliffs, and, lately, tall buildings in cities.
+Peregrines nest on cliff ledges, quarry faces, sea cliffs, and increasingly on tall buildings in cities.
 The adaptability and skill of Peregrine Falcons rank them among Ireland’s most spectacular birds of prey.

 White Tailed Sea Eagle: Ireland’s Second Largest Bird